mens-et-manus/unity-examples/README.md

  * Copy the .gitignore file from this repo to yours
  * Copy the .gitattributes file from this repo to yours

 #### SmartMerge (Optional)
 In order to make merging of Unity files easier, Unity provides a tool called SmartMerge.
-Since the path the SmartMerge is OS dependent you need to add configuration to your `.git/config` file in your repo, which is specific to your computer.
-My OS-X example below:
+Since the path to the SmartMerge tool is OS dependent you need to add configuration to your `.git/config` file.
+That is your computer's repo specific config file.
+I appended the following to my config file (on OS-X):

     [merge]
     	tool = unityyamlmerge